 Quantity of leaves harvested under the different systems can also accounts for the differences.
 Higher quantities of cocoyam leaves were harvested from mixed cropped farms than the mono cropped farms.
-With a t-statistic of 2.26 (ρ = 0.032), the null hypothesis that the mean yield of leaves is not statistically different under the two cropping systems is also rejected at 5 percent significance level.
+With a t-statistic of 2.26 ( $\rho$ = 0.032), the null hypothesis that the mean yield of leaves is not statistically different under the two cropping systems is also rejected at 5 percent significance level.
 In other words, the quantity of cocoyam leaves harvested for sale or for household consumption under the mixed cropping system of production was significantly higher than the amount of cocoyam leaves harvested under the mono-cropping system of production.
 The leaf is the most important life-giving part of a plant.
 It primarily manufactures food through the process of photosynthesis (Coulter, 1994).
 Therefore, farmers who heavily harvest leaves are likely to lose when it comes to corm yield.
-Furthermore, the average yield for cocoyam producers in Asante Akyem South was 6033.1kg per hectare i.e. 6mt/ha which was comparatively lower to the average yield for producers in the Asunafo North district which was 6624.8kg per hectare (6.62mt/ha).
+Furthermore, the average yield for cocoyam producers in Asante Akyem South was 6033.1kg per hectare i.e. 6mt/ha which was 6624.8kg per hectare (6.62mt/ha).